Reviewed by Nina Knudsen

 Return of deposit: Have the tenant provide an address to which you can send the return security deposit.

-Listed below are the residential tenancy websites for each province.
+Listed below are the residential tenancy websites for each province and territory.

 Check out these related articles: